By: Maralee McKee, Manners Mentor

-This Christmas, with economic worries being on the minds of most of us, it seems we’ve collectively limited our gift giving, both in the number of gifts we’re buying for each person on our list and the number of people we’re putting on our lists in the first place.
+This Christmas, with economic worries being on the minds of most of us, it seems we’ve collectively limited our gift giving, both in the number of gifts we’re buying for each person on our list and in the number of people we’re putting on our list in the first place.

 Thriftiness is a virtue, so it’s a positive thing that as Americans we seem to be on an economic diet.

 However, the flip side of every strength is its weakness.
 This is true of thriftiness in that the flip side is stinginess.

 “Thriftiness” is cutting back at your own expense.
 “Stinginess” is cutting back at the expense of others.

 Skipping on holiday gratuities might seem like a necessity this year, but in times of economic hardships, those who work in the service industry, either to make our lives run more smoothly, to help us look our best, or to keep up the appearance and enjoyment of our homes, deserve and benefit greatly from our generosity.

 Of course, don’t go into debt or not pay the electric bill so you can tip your personal trainer or the lawn service guy; however, if you can afford to employ a personal trainer or lawn service, you should account for their end-of-the-year tip in your budget.

 So who gets our tips, and what amounts are the norm?